-Wild Rose Trail
+The Skip Pescosolido Wild Rose Trail

-Enjoy aromatic mugwort and beautiful California wild roses along this trail.
-The trail also provides opportunities to observe wild grapes and valley oaks.
+3/8-mile (0.6 km); allow 30 minutes.
+Enjoy aromatic mugwort and beautiful California wild roses along the Skip Pescosolido Wild Rose Trail.
+This location also provides opportunities to observe wild grapes and towering valley oaks.
+In 2015, the family of the late Exeter citrus business leader Skip Pescosolido dedicated the trail in his honor.

-Valley Oak Trail -currently closed
+Valley Oak Trail

 0.78-mile (1.25 km); allow 60 minutes.
 This trail was once characterized by its thick stand of massive valley oaks.
 Drought, sinking groundwater, and rising average temperatures have all impacted the vitality of this once-lush destination (formerly named the Swamp Trail, populated with western pond turtles).
 More than a dry half century after the Terminus Dam restricted essential flooding for the valley oaks' survival, this trail has been altered for centuries to come but still serves as a useful outdoor lab detailing the vagaries and impacts of climate variability.
 While there, observe the raptors and other bird species that use the massive tree snags for breeding and a suitable place to roost while searching for their next meal below!
 You'll observe California wild grapes, blackberries, and mostly youthful valley oaks.
 During wet years, you may encounter brief periods of induced flooding thanks to SRT's collaboration with the Kaweah Delta Water Conservation District.
 That agency's resources have allowed periodic groundwater recharge, but only during the wettest years.
 During dry years when the water table dips due to area irrigation and residential usage, the vestigial turtle pond vanishes.